Set Up SendGrid

 6. Name the key clearly, such as **Mailrith sending** or **Mailrith production sender**.

 7. Choose permissions for the key.
-Use restricted permissions if your SendGrid plan and account settings allow it, and grant the key permission to send mail.
-Avoid giving broad account access unless your team intentionally approves that choice.
+Use restricted permissions if your SendGrid plan and account settings allow them, and give the key permission to send mail.
+Do not give broad account access unless your team has approved that access.

-8. Click **Create & View** or the equivalent SendGrid action that creates the key and reveals the value.
+8. Click **Create & View** or the equivalent SendGrid action that creates the key and shows the key value.

-9. Copy the API key immediately.
-SendGrid only shows the full key once.
+9. Copy the API key immediately because SendGrid only shows the full key once.

 10. Return to [Email Delivery Connections](https://mailrith.com/docs/email-delivery-connections.md) in Mailrith, click **Create Connection**, and choose **SendGrid**.